f2005636/Medical/README.md

 # Medical - Assignments

-For each task the \u codes, data and documentation are in the corresponding folders.
+For each task the  **codes, data and documentation** are in the corresponding folders.

 ## 1. Task 1